alyf-de/erpnext_stripe/README.md

 Sync Customers, Items and Invoices from Stripe to ERPNext

+> [!WARNING]
+> This app is still in development and not ready for production use.

 ### Installation

 You can install this app using the [bench](https://github.com/frappe/bench) CLI: